Electrical contractors in

 Inspection Schedule

-Rough-in inspection before covering wires, final inspection before energizing.
-Schedule inspections 24 hours in advance through City of Columbia.
-Additional inspections may be required for service changes or panel upgrades.
+Rough-in inspection before covering work, final inspection before energizing.
+Schedule 24 hours advance notice with Columbia Building Services.
+Additional inspections required for service changes and panel work.

 Insurance Minimums